In this article

 Along with the score, you’ll see a list of recommendations that can help you optimize each campaign.
 Each recommendation shows how much your optimization score will be impacted (in percentages) when you apply that recommendation.

 Note: Optimization score is available at the Campaign, Account, and Manager Account levels.
-Optimization score is shown for active Search, Display, Discovery, Video Action, App, Performance Max and Shopping campaigns only.
+Optimization score is shown for active Search, Display, Video Action, App, Performance Max, Demand Gen, and Shopping campaigns only.

 Check your optimization score to evaluate recommendations.